Best In-DAW AI Assistants for Ableton Live 2026

 - Do you own 100% of the output, with no licensing restrictions on streaming or distribution?

-- Does it handle mixing and effects, not just composition?
+- Does it offer mix suggestions and reachable effect guidance, not just composition?

 - Can you communicate in your preferred language?